The Lir National Academy of Dramatic Art at Trinity College Dublin

 Entry Requirements

-a) Letter of application – a letter that outlines the applicant’s theatre education and design experience to date.
-This may also include experience in other areas of theatre, especially work in technical theatre.
-Ideally, applicants will have some experience in their chosen major to be accepted on to the course or otherwise demonstrate previous engagement with the performing arts or a passion for adapting their skillset to their chosen discipline.
-Candidates for the Lighting Design Major must have technical experience in the field.
+a) Letter of Application: A letter that outlines your theatre education and highlights your stage design experience to date.
+This may also include experience in other areas of theatre.
+Please note, however, that applicants will require some stage design experience to be accepted on to the course

 Application Details